luchoching/scala-akka-docs/sbt.md

 http://www.scala-sbt.org/

+Simple Build Tool

 The interactive build tool.

+**sbt is not just a build tool but actually a powerful REPL programming environment**

 Use Scala to define your tasks.
 Then run them in parallel from the shell.

 Powerful, interactive build platform for Reactive applications

 sbt uses a small number of concepts to support flexible and powerful build definitions.

 ## build